-$^{\rm 38}$ Data refered to fishing (not including fishing processing industry).
+Data refered to fishing (not including fishing processing industry).

-&lt;sup>39 figures for the second quarter of 2012, according to the EPA, Active Population Survey.
+&lt;sup>36 figures for the second quarter of 2012, according to the EPA, Active Population Survey.

-&lt;sup>40 Data refered to fishing (not including fishing processing industry).
+&lt;sup>37 Data refered to fishing (not including fishing processing industry).

-&lt;sup>41 MAGRAMA, Estadísticas Pesqueras 2011.
+MAGRAMA, Estadísticas Pesqueras 2011.

 Plan estratégico de la Industria Conservera Gallega 2007-2013, Centro Tecnológico del Mar-CETMAR, Octubre 2006.
 Economic Maritime Fishing Survey and Aquaculture Economic Survey.
-Source: Ministry of Agriculture and Environment
+Source: Ministry of Agriculture and Environment on their environment in order to ensure the supply of these products to humans.
+Spain has constructed an important aquaculture sector, highly diversified, producing different species of freshwater and marine fish, molluscs, crustaceans, and algae with different levels of relevance in terms of quantities and values.
+All these farming activities can be found spread all over the country.